 Social responsibility is the notion that companies, organizations and individuals have a duty to act in a way that benefits the greater good.

 Every day millions of dollars are spent around the country at retailers and on brands that have the opportunity to give back, whether it be to the environment, to the community, or in some other thoughtful way.
 More and more often, consumers are choosing to put their dollars behind brands that care about their wellbeing and the wellbeing of the greater community.
-Consumers are also getting wise to CSR (corporate social responsibility) tactics too, recognizing efforts that are genuine versus those that are being done to mask other disingenuous practices.

 Ann Taylor Inc.

 Johnson & Johnson

 Procter & Gamble